repobee/repobee-sanitizer/README.md

 $ repobee sanitize file input.txt sanitized.txt
 ```

-The `--strip` flag can also be used to reverse the operation, instead removing all sanitizer syntax from the file.
+The `--strip` flag can also be used to reverse the operation, instead removing all Sanitizer syntax from the file.

 ### The `sanitize repo` command